Lignana Gold Benefits and Studies

 There is growing evidence that dietary phytoestrogens, such as flax lignan, have a beneficial role in chronic renal (kidney) disease.
 Recent findings from dietary intervention studies performed in animals and humans suggest that consumption of flaxseed rich in lignans retards the development and progression of chronic renal disease.

-In a study involving the dietary supplementation of flax lignan, the researchers measured the existence of proteinuria, or protein in the urine, which is a sign of severe renal disease.
-Mice with lupus were fed a diet supplemented with 15% flaxseed for 14 weeks.
-The flaxseed diet significantly delayed the onset of proteinuria.
-Further, the incidence of proteinuria was lower in the flaxseed diet group compared to the control diet group.
-It was also noted that lignans produce specific reversible and competitive inhibitions of PAF.
-This PAF factor has been implicated with the onset of renal injury.
+In a study involving dietary supplementation of flax lignan, mice with lupus were fed a diet supplemented with 15% flaxseed for 14 weeks.
+The flaxseed diet significantly delayed the onset of proteinuria (a sign of severe renal disease).
 Mortality was lower in the flaxseed-fed mice.

 In a study at the University of Manitoba, it was discovered that lignans in flaxseed improve kidney function in certain types of kidney diseases.
 When rats with kidney dysfunctions were given flaxseed in their diet, it preserved renal function and reduced histological injury.